open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>restartPolicy</b></td>
         <td>string</td>
         <td>
-          Restart policy to apply when specified resource is resized.<br/>
+          Restart policy to apply when specified resource is resized.
+If not specified, it defaults to NotRequired.<br/>
         </td>
         <td>true</td>
       </tr></tbody>